DFKI-Interactive-Machine-Learning/multisensor-pipeline/README.md

 ## Install
 We recommend to use an Anaconda environment with Python 3.7 (x64).
 To install the `multisensor_pipeline`, activate your environment of choice and run one of the following commands:

-* for using PyPi run `python -m pip install multisensor-pipeline` (TODO: not yet available)
+* for using PyPi run `python -m pip install multisensor-pipeline`
 * for using a pre-built wheel run `python -m pip install multisensor_pipeline-<version>-<meta-info>.whl`
 * for installing from source run `python setup.py install`